Last updated: January 2026

 Traditional Remedies:

-- Cold buttermilk: Soothing for mouth
+- Cold buttermilk: Soothing for the mouth (6 months and older)

 When to See a Doctor